-The key to having a strong web content strategy is keeping it relevant to your audiences.
-This means constantly evaluating and tracking the performance of all of your content.
-Look at which pieces are being shared, which pages are getting the most views vs. those not getting much traction, and how long visitors are spending on each page.
-This will help determine where you are resonating with your audiences and delivering valuable content, and where you need to do things differently.
+The key to having a solid web content strategy is keeping it relevant to your audiences.
+This means constantly evaluating and tracking the performance of all your content.
+Look at which pieces are being shared, which pages are getting the most views vs. those not gaining much traction, and how long visitors spend on each page.
+This will help determine where you resonate with your audiences and deliver valuable content and where you need to do things differently.
 Keep your website fresh and relevant with a defined strategy for creating new content moving forward.

-Having a solid website content strategy is critical in today’s digital landscape where search engine rankings and being discovered by prospects is driven by quality content.
-Not only will your content help people find your website, the quality and relevance of your content will make visitors stay and move through your site.
+Having a solid website content strategy is critical in today’s digital landscape, where search engine rankings and being discovered by prospects are driven by quality content.
+Not only will your content help people find your website, but the quality and relevance of your content will also make visitors stay and move through your site.
 By following these steps, you’re on a path to creating successful website content that will increase traffic and generate leads for your business.